 Watch the How To Video for this Constellation Craft

 Kids absolutely love learning about everything space related.
 Who doesn’t really?
 Just this morning my husband and I were watching a show about unexplained phenomena seen by astronauts through the years.
 (So cool!)
 Constellations offer us a unique way for to view the stars.
-Here are some places for your kids to learn more about constellations:
+Here are more constellation activity ideas from “How We Learn”.

 Keep learning and happy crafting!